BDC Hamburger Icon

 How can you build and maintain a strong company reputation?

-1. Keep your promises.
+Keep your promises.

 You also need to remember that not all promises are explicit.
-The simple buyer transaction is a promise, and the customer believes that they will receive the product or services that they purchased in a timely fashion.
+The simple buyer transaction is a promise, and the customer believes they will receive the products or services they purchased in a timely fashion.
+They also believe that what they bought is worth what they paid for it.
+If you’re not keeping this most important promise, your reputation will suffer.

-2. Reward customers for positive interactions.
+Reward customers for positive interactions.

 “The customer is always right” is a nice idea about how businesses should treat customers.
 It’s also wrong.
 Companies that follow this saying to the letter can end up spending their resources trying to please their most irate, least rational and least devoted customers.

 What if, instead, salespeople were empowered to reward customers who are a pleasure to work with?
-What if, at the end of a transaction, a customer heard, “It was such a delight to assist you today that I’ve been authorized to give you an extra 5 percent discount.”
+What if, at the end of a transaction, a customer heard, “It was such a delight to assist you today that I’ve been authorized to give you an extra 5 percent discount”?

 How would that change your conversation with the customer for the better?
 How do you think that person would talk about your business in public?

-3. Do more than expected.
+Do more than expected.

 Many companies try to include some unexpected service at no cost — for example, Goulet Pens always ships its orders, no matter how big or small, with a tiny Tootsie Pop.
 But the easiest way to approach this tip is to offer customers what they need before they ask for it.